-From 1792 (when personal property tax rolls first indicate that Colonel John Hartwell Cocke I was dead) through 1800, his household was credited with slaves, horses and a post chaise.
-Although the number of slaves attributed to Cocke’s estate from 1792 through 1796 remained relatively constant (between nineteen and twenty-one enslaved blacks who were age sixteen or older) and two who were between twelve and sixteen), in 1797 the slave population swelled to an all time high of thirty-six adults and seven younger children.
-The number of slaves remained at that level until 1801, at which time John Hartwell Cocke II attained his majority and took charge of the real and personal property he had inherited.
+From 1792 (when personal property tax rolls first indicate that Colonel John Hartwell Cocke I was dead) through 1800, his household was credited with enslaved persons, horses and a post chaise.
+Although the number of enslaved workers attributed to Cocke’s estate from 1792 through 1796 remained relatively constant (between nineteen and twenty-one enslaved blacks who were age sixteen or older) and two who were between twelve and sixteen), in 1797 the enslaved population swelled to an all time high of thirty-six adults and seven younger children.
+The number of enslaved persons remained at that level until 1801, at which time John Hartwell Cocke II attained his majority and took charge of the real and personal property he had inherited.
 Throughout the years that Richard Cocke VI managed his late brother’s estate, his name was listed right below that of the decedent in the personal property tax rolls.
-Richard usually was credited with only one or two slaves who were age sixteen or older and a horse (Surry County Personal Property Tax Lists 1792-1801).
+Richard usually was credited with only one or two enslaved workers who were age sixteen or older and a horse (Surry County Personal Property Tax Lists 1792-1801).
 Thus, he seems to have had very little personal property of his own in Surry.

 On September 30, 1795, executor Richard Cocke VI notified the public that the late John Hartwell Cocke I’s land at Swann’s Point was for rent.
 The advertisement in the Virginia Gazette and General Advertiser stated: